GEICO Skytypers Air Show Team

 Mike Eberhardt has been fascinated by aviation his entire life.
-He began flight training at age 15 flying gliders in Post Mills, VT.
-He quickly earned his private glider and airplane licenses and moved on to his commercial rating and CFI for both gliders and airplanes.
+He began flight training at the age of 15, flying gliders in Post Mills, VT.
+He quickly earned his private glider and airplane licenses and later received his commercial rating and CFI for both gliders and airplanes.

 Mike attended Daniel Webster College where he continued his aviation work and training.
-During his senior year, he joined the U.S. Navy.
+At the end of his senior year, he joined the U.S. Navy.
 During his 22-year Naval aviation career, he flew the F-14 Tomcat and TA-4 Skyhawk.

-After the Navy, Mike transitioned to commercial airlines at Atlas Air flying Boeing 747 cargo and passenger flights.
+Following his service in the Navy, Mike began working as a pilot for Atlas Air flying Boeing 747 cargo and passenger flights.

-Mike’s aerobatic and airshow career started in college flying the CAP-10B in Sportsman and Intermediate competition.
-Mike was also a founding member of the Black Diamond Jet Team flying the L-39 and MiG-17 aircraft.
+Mike began flying aerobatic maneuvers in the CAP-10B in sportsman and intermediate competitions during college.
+At the end of his military service, he became a founding member of the Black Diamond Jet Team flying the L-39 and MiG-17 aircraft.
 He also performed at numerous shows flying the TA-4 Skyhawk now known as Skyhawk 518.

 Mike joined the Geico Skytypers in 2005.
-He has flown nearly 100 different types of aircraft, gliders and helicopters and amassed over 16,000 hours during his 42 years of flight.
+He has flown nearly 100 different types of aircraft, gliders and helicopters.
+He has accumulated more than 16,000 flying hours during his 42 years as a pilot.